-There now appear to be at least nine legal hacking, technology, or innovation groups meeting regularly and hosting legal hacking, legal startup showcases, or similar events:
+There now appear to be more than twenty legal hacking, technology, or innovation groups meeting regularly and hosting legal hacking, legal startup showcases, or similar events:

 - New York Legal Hackers